The October 1914 Editorial

 “A large proportion of Queen’s Nurses are now working in Territorial Hospitals….But one and all are cheerfully accepting the situation, remembering that they too are soldiers of the King and must submit to discipline….Very thankful we must all be that our splendid Navy is standing between us and the torture and misery that has descended on Belgium and France.”

-At Brighton the Second Eastern General Hospital was established at the same time, in Brighton Grammar School and a quarter or more of the one hundred nurses were QNs.
+In Brighton, the Second Eastern General Hospital was established at the same time, in Brighton Grammar School and a quarter or more of the one hundred nurses were QNs.
 520 beds in thirty wards were prepared and soon the first convoy of 300 hundred wounded arrived from Mons on September 1st.
 The October magazine is full of news from Queen’s Nurses from all over the country describing how their local organisation is adapting to the war effort.

-In January 1915, Queen’s Nurse E. M. Vicary described how Scarborough came under shell fire from German ships on December 16th.
+January 1915, Queen’s Nurse E. M. Vicary describes how Scarborough came under shell fire from German ships on December 16th.
 L. Ethel Nazer describes nursing Sikh and Gurkha wounded at Netley.
 She wrote, “Five out of the last twenty were hand and arm wounds and these walked in; the other fifteen were all heavy stretcher cases; some had six or eight wounds from shrapnel and three were badly frost-bitten; one has since died, another developed tetanus and several amputations have had to be done; all the wounds are horribly septic on arrival but it is surprising how quickly they clean up with regular dressing and attention…There is one little Gurkha in my ward who has lost both eyes but he sits up in bed and sings away in their quaint droning fashion and in fact he is quite the life of the ward.
 I asked interpreter one day what he was singing as I so often caught the words ‘Sister Sahib’ and he he said it was a kind of chant that the Sister Sahibs had been a mother to him and that he would always think of us and pray for us when he got back to India.”

-April 1915.
-Miss Ethel Ubsdell, QN, reporting from the Friends expedition to Chalons-sur-Marne.
+April 1915, Queen’s Nurse Miss Ethel Ubsdell reports from the Friends expedition to Chalons-sur-Marne.
 “Hearing that a certain village had been severely bombarded I started off in the car to see if help was required.
 We called on the Mayor of the place who told us that a certain woman was expecting her baby and gave us directions to where we should find her.
 We arrived at the place and found one wall of a house.
 I went in to investigate but could see nothing.
 I went a little further and found a sort of scullery place with a hole in the ground…We advanced to the hole and found a sort of rope ladder…We alighted in a black hole and fell over some children, three of them, ranging from 5 years of age down to 2 years.
 Hearing another moan from a corner and found the poor mother lying on straw, having given birth to a child about an hour previously.
 Both the mother and the children were covered with vermin…[we] carried the whole family up to the car, and conveyed them off to the hospital.
 I am thankful to say that the mother and infant are doing well, and the children are none the worse for their experience.
 The husband of the poor woman we found had been taken prisoner of war.”

-In January 1916 the Queen’s Nurses’ Magazine reported that nearly 500 QNs were now on active service.
+In January 1916, the Queen’s Nurses’ Magazine reported that nearly 500 QNs were now on active service.
 It also reported that due to the almost total disappearance of unemployment, poverty, crime and ill health were also falling.
 Some accounts from Queen’s Nurses serving in Salonika and Serbia are also included, as well as a dramatic account by Miss Georgina Pennant of being onboard a liner as it is torpedoed in the Mediterranean.

-Another anonymous QN wrote, “We embarked at Southampton on November 9th – seventy-five strong, for work in the unknown – our destination being ‘Eastern Mediterranean.”
+An anonymous QN wrote, “We embarked at Southampton on November 9th – seventy-five strong, for work in the unknown – our destination being ‘Eastern Mediterranean.”
 From Naples they travelled to Lemnos where “We took on sick and wounded – over 800, a large number being frost bites – all of them being in a deplorable and verminous condition.
 We voyaged with them to Malta…two days out from Alexandria we picked up two torpedoed crews of British merchant vessels, they had been in boats from 4 o’clock to 7 o’clock and hailed us with great joy, only two men were lost and two injured.”

 They finally arrived at Salonica on December 15th to a field hospital of 1040 beds.
-She writes, “It consists entirely of tents, each tent containing fourteen beds, a large table which has to do duty alternately for meals, dressings, etc. Each ward is the proud possessor of a Premier stove and an urn…The floors are covered with tarpauling.
+She writes, “It consists entirely of tents, each tent containing fourteen beds, a large table which has to do duty alternately for meals, dressings, etc. Each ward is the proud possessor of a Premier stove and an urn…The floors are covered with tarpaulin.
 Lighting throughout the camp is by means of hurricane lamps…”

 “When we first came we found the hospital full of men belonging to the 10th Division, either suffering from wounds received during the retreat to take Doiraz, or frost-bites…On the medical side rheumatism and pneumonia has prevailed… We have a well equipped theatre…we also possess an X-ray department…”